 Professional lawyers strongly encourage that the monitoring should be transparent and open.
 All employees should be informed of the following:

 - The fact that they are being monitored.

 - How long the data obtained will be retained.

 - The right to communicate where employees are concerned about monitoring.

 What is the bottom line?

-It is important for employers to balance employees’ expectations of privacy and business interests when implementing employee monitoring software.
+Employers need to balance employees’ expectations of privacy and business interests when implementing employee monitoring software.
 To implement the monitoring process on legitimate grounds, transparency and prior notification should be considered.

 Monitor non-invasive with WorkTime!